emacs-vs/ts-docstr/docs/page/langs/scala.md

 # Scala

-You can customize variable `docstr-scala-style` for the following value.
+You can customize variable `ts-docstr-scala-style` for the following value.

 * `scaladoc` - Scaladoc (default)
 * `nil` - Respect to user's customization